ariadnerivera/EvictionMoratoria_OD/README.md

 This code reformats date variable, so it can be merged with other datasets.
 Creates the file: cusp_datesfmt.dta

-b) [Append mortality data by county and month from 2017-2021](code/00b_countymortalitydata.R) This code appends mortality data previously extracted
+b) [Append mortality data by county and month from 2017-2021](code/00b_countymortalitydata.R) This code appends mortality data previously extracted.
+This dataset is restricted due to DUA.
+Instructions on how to access these data is outlined above.

 c) [Clean ACS County level data](code/00c_ACSCounydata.ipynb) Census data obtained from socialexplorer.com and stored in data/1_raw/census_acs/